ICANIWIL/Youtube_Clone/README.md

 - Create playlists and share them with others.
 - Video storage using Firebase Storage.
 - YouTube studio to manage channel and content.
-- Responsive design for mobile and desktop.
-- And much more...

 ## Technologies Used